nicslabdev/MOTAM-Gateway/simulation/README.md

 This Python script starts the Wifi Direct connection, so it isn't necessary to run manually *wifi_pruebas/start.sh* bash script.

+The simulation has a duration of 155 seconds, but it's reproduced in loop.

 ## Simulated beacons deployed

 | Time (seconds) | Beacon data |